-Feature-linked annotation feature classes can be created and edited in ArcGIS Desktop Advanced and ArcGIS Desktop Standard, but they are read-only in ArcGIS Desktop Basic.
+Feature-linked annotation feature classes can be created and edited in ArcGIS Pro Advanced and ArcGIS Pro Standard, but they are read-only in ArcGIS Pro Basic.

 There are two kinds of annotation in the geodatabase—standard and feature linked.
 Standard annotation is not formally associated with features in the geodatabase.
 An example of standard annotation is the text on a map for a mountain range.
 No specific feature represents the mountain range, but it is an area you want to mark.